Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

 In any case, the distribution functions, and hence the number densities, can still be related to the Wightman functions.
 For the DM scalar field $s$ with a particle distribution function $f_s(\vec{p})$ and number density $n_s$, one has

 Note that, in the equilibrium case, this follows immediately from Eqs.~\eqref{eq:DeltaA_eq} and \eqref{eq:Delta_Wightman_eq}.
 As a consequence of the relation between number densities and Wightman functions, one can obtain the evolution equation for the DM number density from appropriate dynamical equations for the Wightman functions.
-In the CTP formalism, such dynamical equations can be derived from the Schwinger-Dyson equations for the two-point functions, which in position space can be expressed in a compact manner in terms of the tree-level propagators $i G^{ab}_{0}$ and bosonic/fermion self-energies $\Pi^{ab},\slashed{\Sigma}^{ab}$, as follows:
+In the CTP formalism, such dynamical equations can be derived from the Schwinger-Dyson equations for the two-point functions, which in position space can be expressed compactly in terms of the tree-level propagators $i \Delta^{ab}_{0}$, $i \slashed{S}^{ab}_{0}$ and bosonic/fermionic self-energies $\Pi^{ab},\slashed{\Sigma}^{ab}$, as follows:

-The self-energies encode interactions between fields and can be formally defined in terms of two-particle irreducible (2PI) Feynman diagrams with two external legs, and with internal legs corresponding to the full propagators $iG^{ab}$.
-Equivalently, the self-energies can be obtained as functional derivatives with respect to the corresponding propagators of 2PI vacuum diagrams constructed with full propagators.
-These vacuum diagrams are part of a generating functional known as the \textit{2PI effective action} (cf. \ref{sec:2PIEA}) \cite{Cornwall:1974vz,Chou:1984es,Calzetta:1986cq,Berges:2004pu,Berges:2004yj}.
-For the dark matter model considered in this paper, the vacuum diagrams of the 2PI effective action and the corresponding self-energies are illustrated in Eq.~\ref{eq:2PIEA_model} and Fig.~\ref{fig:DMselfenergy}, respectively.
-As the self-energies correspond to loop diagrams with full propagators, the Schwinger-Dyson equations \eqref{eq:EoM_Delta} and \eqref{eq:EoM_S} constitute a very complicated system of infinitely-many coupled integro-differential equations, which can only be solved if an approximation is performed, for example by truncating the loop expansion to a fixed order.
+with $\slashed{S}^{ab} = \gamma^{\mu} S^{ab}_\mu$ and similarly for other quantities.
+The self-energies encode interactions between fields and can be formally defined in terms of functional derivatives with respect to the corresponding propagators of 2PI vacuum diagrams constructed with full propagators $iG^{ab}$.
+These vacuum diagrams are part of a generating functional known as the \textit{2PI-effective action} (cf. \ref{sec:2PIEA}) \cite{Cornwall:1974vz,Chou:1984es,Calzetta:1986cq,Berges:2004pu,Berges:2004yj}.
+For the dark matter model considered in this paper, the vacuum diagrams of the 2PI-effective action and the corresponding self-energies are given in Eq.~\ref{eq:2PIEA_model} and Fig.~\ref{fig:DMselfenergy}, respectively.
+As the self-energies correspond to loop diagrams with full propagators, the Schwinger-Dyson equations \eqref{eq:EoM_Delta} and \eqref{eq:EoM_S} constitute a very complicated system of infinitely many coupled integro-differential equations, which can only be solved if an approximation is performed, for example by truncating the loop expansion to a fixed order.
+We limit ourselves to leading order in the expansion of the 2PI-effective action and take into account 1PI-resummed fermionic propagators.

+The interactions in the plasma captured by the self-energies can introduce decays of a given field into plasma constituents, and can also modify the dispersion relation for the propagating degrees of freedom.
 Similarly to the case for the propagators, one can introduce Wightman self-energies as

 as well as spectral and Hermitian self-energies as